 We find that small talk influences the behavior of both types of players, and based on preference measurements, we can distinguish between changes in preferences and changes in beliefs.
-Specifically, some operators, who have the option to hold up the investor, change their preferences and choose to cooperate, while some investors, who are at risk of being held up, change their beliefs and decide to invest.
-(It would, of course, be surprising if large preference changes that shift equilibria were not accompanied by corresponding adjustments in beliefs, but it is reassuring to observe that this does happen and that our experiment can capture them.)
-Consequently, the three minutes of small talk results in more efficient outcomes.4
+Specifically, some operators (who have the option to hold up the investor) change their preferences and choose to cooperate, while some investors (who are at risk of being held up) change their beliefs and decide to invest.
+(It would, of course, be surprising if large preference changes that shift equilibria were not accompanied by corresponding adjustments in beliefs, but

-3 In the academic literature, Morris et al. (2002) and Mislin, Campagna, and Bottom (1999) show that trusting behavior and efficiency are enhanced by communication prior to playing a known game, and Bickmore and Cassell (1999), even propose developing computerized agents capable of simulating small talk.
+3 In the academic literature, Morris et al. (2002) and Mislin, Campagna, and Bottom (2011) show that trusting behavior and efficiency are enhanced by communication prior to playing a known game, Bickmore and Cassell (1999), even propose developing computerized agents capable of simulating small talk, and Speer et al. (2024) use fMRI scans to show that strangers who engage in small talk exhibit convergent neural patterns and language in very few minutes.